vpdb/server/doc/styleguide.md

 instead and make them as re-usuable as possible.

 Note that CSS styling is completely based on classes and no IDs are used.
-Classes that are prefixed with `vpdb-` are AngularJS directives and can be ignored style-wise.
+Classes that are prefixed with `vpdb-` are AngularJS directives and can usually be ignored style-wise.

 ## Files

-We roughly use Twitter Bootstrap's file structure, i.e. one file for pretty much every component.
+We roughly use Twitter Bootstrap's file structure, i.e. one file per pretty much every component.
 The `.styl` files are all compiled into one single CSS anyway, so there aren't any performance hits caused by multiple style sheets.
 [`vpdb.styl`](https://github.com/freezy/node-vpdb/blob/master/client/styles/vpdb.styl)
-is the root style where everything else gets included.
+is the root file where everything else gets included.

-However, we separate color styles from the rest.
+Contrarily to Bootstrap, we separate color styles from the rest.
 Since we have different color sets based on which theme a page or element is using, this seems the most practical approach.
 It also makes it really easy to add additional color themes.

 ## Coding Style